Millions Trust Tylenol: Understanding Its Impact on Your Body

-Updated: 3 minutes ago
+Updated: 7 days ago

 How Tylenol Works in the Body

-Acetaminophen primarily reduces the production of prostaglandins, chemical messengers that signal pain and inflammation.
+Acetaminophen primarily reduces the production of prostaglandins, which are chemical messengers that signal pain and inflammation.
 Unlike ibuprofen or aspirin, it doesn’t reduce inflammation much, mainly targeting pain and fever.
 Typically, your body uses glutathione (GSH)—a master antioxidant—to neutralize acetaminophen’s toxic compounds and escort them out.

 Why Genetics Plays a Role